Frequently Asked Questions (FAQs)

 Simply put, the purpose of our tours is to further enhance your ability as a basketball player as well as your world knowledge as a young man or woman.
 We believe that giving you an opportunity to compete on one of our tours will certainly make you a better basketball player.
 Furthermore, we believe that helping you to see new places, understand new cultures, and appreciate different ways of life will make you a more well-rounded person.

 PhD Hoops Travel Tours offers a selection of distinct travel tours each summer.
 Our international basketball tours combine the thrill of competition while representing the USA on 7-10 day trips overseas.
-Additionally, we offer a week-long advanced skill development expedition to the second largest city in the United States.
+Additionally, we offer a week-long advanced skill development expedition to Los Angeles, the second largest city in the United States.
 Each tour provides a cultural education that lasts a lifetime and is led by outstanding coaches who actively seek talented players of high character to participate!

 We believe in the development of young players both on and off the court and our experienced staff has a long history in advancing the skill levels of players.
 Additionally, we have successfully led players and family members across different continents to enjoy our unique experiences abroad.
 We pride ourselves in selecting players who are the right fit to appropriately represent our country in the highest regard.